StrongHands Price Reaches $0.0000 on Exchanges (SHND)

-StrongHands (CURRENCY:SHND) traded 1.9% higher against the U.S. dollar during the 24-hour period ending at 22:00 PM E.T. on January 15th.
-During the last week, StrongHands has traded 5.4% higher against the U.S. dollar.
-StrongHands has a total market capitalization of $387,811.99 and approximately $13.00 worth of StrongHands was traded on exchanges in the last day.
-One StrongHands coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+StrongHands (CURRENCY:SHND) traded up 2.8% against the dollar during the twenty-four hour period ending at 15:00 PM ET on January 19th.
+One StrongHands coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+During the last seven days, StrongHands has traded down 4.8% against the dollar.
+StrongHands has a total market capitalization of $367,098.27 and approximately $6.00 worth of StrongHands was traded on exchanges in the last day.

 - Version (V) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

 SHA-256 hashing algorithm.
-StrongHands’ total supply is 17,846,671,211 coins and its circulating supply is 17,528,070,352 coins.
+StrongHands’ total supply is 17,846,671,211 coins and its circulating supply is 17,534,510,771 coins.
+The official website for StrongHands is www.stronghands.info.
+StrongHands’ official Twitter account is @SHNDcoin and its Facebook page is accessible here.
 The Reddit community for StrongHands is /r/stronghands and the currency’s Github account can be viewed here.
-StrongHands’ official website is www.stronghands.info.
-StrongHands’ official Twitter account is @SHNDcoin and its Facebook page is accessible here.

 According to CryptoCompare, “StrongHands is a PoW/PoS cryptocurrency based on the SHA256D algorithm.
 It features an high 100% APR on PoS rewards. “